Dave Leech: International competition

 At the 1962 British Empire and Commonwealth Games in Perth, Leech represented New Zealand in the hammer throw.
 He finished in seventh place with a best throw of 166 ft 5+1/2 in.

 Masters athletics

 Leech went on to be active in Masters athletics.
 Between 1976 and 2014, he won 20 age-group titles in the hammer throw at New Zealand Masters championships, and he won a world Masters hammer throw bronze medal in the M70 category at the 1997 World Veterans Athletics Championships.

 Management

 At the 1974 British Commonwealth Games in Christchurch, Carr was a New Zealand's athletics section assistant manager, and two years later he was the athletics section manager for the New Zealand team at the 1976 Summer Olympics in Montreal.
 He received a merit award from Athletics New Zealand in 1988, and was awarded life membership of Athletics Canterbury in 1988.
+In 1990, Leech was awarded the New Zealand 1990 Commemoration Medal.

+Working life

+After a period as a teacher, Leech spent the rest of his working life, from 1958 to 1992, with the New Zealand Probation Service, first as a probation officer and later as a probation manager.

 Death

 Leech died in Christchurch on 21 October 2017.
 His wife, Pat, died in 2021.